MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Milan:

 #### Timon:
+- redesign front untrasound holder
+- modify sensor tower bracket that attaches to the chassis
+- print more stuff

 #### Xavier:
 - Continuing research for autopilot solutions, focusing on pixhawk or Navio as a flight controller (+finding a seller that doesnt ship from China), with ROS and Ardupilot)